MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-print-picking-list.md

 ---
 title: Print Inventory Picking List from Sales Order
-description: You can print an inventory picking list directly from a sales order, sales, invoice, and other outbound sales documents.
+description: 'You can print an inventory picking list directly from a sales order, sales, invoice, and other outbound sales documents.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 06/25/2021
 ms.author: edupont
-ms.openlocfilehash: c4b9dbda118c3de9e414e013f40b69b900480177
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8510606"
 ---
-# <a name="print-the-picking-list"></a>Print the Picking List
+# Print the Picking List

 You can print an inventory picking list directly from a sales order and other documents that initiate the shipment of items.

-This report is typically used in companies without dedicated functionality for warehouse management, so that an inventory worker can simply view or print the picking list from the related sales document.
-In companies with higher volume or more complex processes, picking is planned and performed in dedicated warehouse documents.
-For more information, see [Pick Items](warehouse-pick-items.md).
+This report is typically used in companies without dedicated functionality for warehouse management, so that an inventory worker can view or print the picking list from the related sales document.
+In companies with higher volume or more complex processes, shipping and picking are planned and performed in dedicated warehouse documents.
+Learn more at [Outbound Warehouse Flow](design-details-outbound-warehouse-flow.md).

-## <a name="to-print-a-picking-list-from-a-sales-order"></a>To print a picking list from a sales order
+## To print a picking list from a sales order

 The following procedure is based on a sales order.
 The steps are similar for all other documents that can be used to initiate shipment of items, such as a transfer order.